stafan26/integer-MPA-coprocessor/README.md

 ./software

+## Doc
+It includes a few documentation files.

 ## Firmware
 Firmware is grouped within the following directories:
 - bd - this directory contains the general board files (for zedboard)